 You should still be able to book annual leave during the pandemic.

-Where it is not possible to take annual leave (including public holidays) before the end of a rotation due to service demands, this may be carried over in line with the NHS Wales COVID-19 FAQs for NHS managers and employers.
+Where it is not possible to take annual leave (including public holidays) before the end of a rotation due to service demands, this may be carried over or paid in lieu in line with the joint statement on annual leave, study leave and public holiday arrangements.

 Welsh Government and NHS Wales Employers have committed to further discussions with the BMA on annual leave issues.